xiix0/scam/README.md

-You will always have good luck in your personal affairs.
+You will be honored for contributing your time and skill to a worthy cause.